Ty France Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).
+- The Royals have a 5.19 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to allow 162 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Royals pitchers combine to rank 24th in baseball in home runs allowed (169 total, 1.3 per game).

+- Marsh (0-6 with a 5.56 ERA and 50 strikeouts in 43 2/3 innings pitched) makes the start for the Royals, his seventh of the season.

-- In his last appearance on Sunday, the righty tossed eight innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his most recent appearance -- in relief on Tuesday -- the right-hander tossed 5 2/3 innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.

+- In 10 games this season, the 25-year-old has a 5.56 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .265 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.